-3. Sheaves of Categories and Local systems
+3. Sheaves of categories and local systems

-In this section we discuss a parallel of the theory of local systems (Higgs Bundles) and sheaves of categories.
-Our goal is to apply this parallel to the study of Landau-Ginzburg models and their deformations.
+In this section we discuss a parallel of the theory of local systems (Higgs bundles) and sheaves of categories.
+Our goal is to apply this parallel to the study of Landau-Ginzburg models and families of perverse sheaves of categories.